a-chernenko/collog/README.md

-# CoLLoG
+# collog
-CoLor LoGger it is a simple crossplatform (Windows/Linux) C++ header only library for console colorized log output (depend on CoNCoL library).
+Color logger it is a simple crossplatform (Windows/Linux) C++ header only library for console colorized log output (depend on concol library).